zhDmitry/cloud-ide/README.md

 $ gulp build
 ```

-Now you can open `index.html` in your browser.
+After the installation, you can open `index.html` in your browser.
 Also you can run `gulp watch` command to listen and compile your changes.

-### Adding new interpreter
+### Adding a new interpreter

-Fil speaks with web workers to interpret source code.
-The workers listens `message` event for source code, and streams with stringified JSON object for the output of program.
+Fil speaks with web workers to interpret the source codes.
+The workers listen `message` event for source code, and stream with stringified JSON object for the output of program.

 The message should be a plain text, like this: